How it works

 It wasn’t until 1996 that a women’s version of the 5000m featured at the Olympic Games, replacing the 3000m.

 The versatile Moroccan dominated throughout the mid-to-late 1980s.
-He won Olympic gold in 1984 and took the World title three years later.
-He was also the first man to break 13 minutes for the distance.
+He won Olympic gold in 1984 and took the world title three years later.
+He was also the first man to cover the distance within 13 minutes.

-The fast-finishing Romanian landed successive world titles (1997 and 1999) before enjoying Olympic glory in Sydney in 2000.
+The fast-finishing Romanian landed back-to-back world titles in 1997 and 1999 before enjoying Olympic glory in Sydney in 2000.